dedsecurity/dedsecurity-framework/README.md

 # Dedsecurity-Framework

-Dedsecurity-framework is a toolkit written in python and shell script.
+Dedsecurity-framework is a toolkit written in python.

 ```bash
 Website:  https://dedsecurity.com